 The project will also provide opportunities to support stronger transit links to the City’s eastern industrial employment areas, with the potential for buses to continue travelling east in mixed traffic to the airport.

-- Revitalize 6.3 km of road, from Downtown to Fanshawe College, while completing necessary underground work on sewers and watermains
+- The project will revitalize 6.3 km of road, from Downtown to Fanshawe College, while completing necessary underground work on sewers and watermains.